 Even in the best of times, any trip can make you nervous.
 Travelers lean on trip insurance to make sure they won't get stuck with big medical bills or can recoup costs if things get delayed or canceled.

-After a year struggling through the pandemic, COVID-19 has only amplified that.
+After almost two years of the pandemic, COVID-19 has only amplified that.
 Now more than ever, travel insurance is in the limelight as would-be travelers worry their trip could be derailed as the pandemic continues upending travel plans.

 But do you really need travel insurance?
-And if you do, what kind of policy do you need to make sure you don’t get caught holding the bag if you decide to cancel an upcoming trip?
-What will it cover if you get sick – or get stuck abroad due to new international testing requirements?
+And if you do, what kind of policy do you need to make sure you don't get caught holding the bag if you decide to cancel an upcoming trip?
+What will it cover if you get sick – or get stuck abroad due to the ongoing requirement to get a negative COVID-19 test before flying back to the U.S?
 Is that $20 add-on policy when you buy your flights going to help you?

-The answer to these questions isn’t super simple.
-But, we’ve got you covered with some basics around travel as the pandemic drags on.
+The answers to these questions aren't always simple, and there's rarely a one-size-fits-all solution when it comes to travel insurance.
+But, we've got you covered with some basics around travel as the pandemic and travel uncertainty drags on.

 - Do I Really Need Travel Insurance for a Trip?